 The Debt Snowball

-Anytime we sold something or someone gave us money for something, we added that amount to our snowball.
+Anytime we got a little extra money, we added that amount to our snowball.

-As I already said, we paid off the first credit card within about 2 weeks.
+As I already said, we paid off the first credit card within about 2 weeks from selling stuff.

 For the next credit card, we paid the minimum payment plus all the money we were sending to the first credit card thus creating our first little snowball. (insert heart eyes emoji)

 By the time we paid that one off, we were addicted.
 And that’s the power of the debt snowball method my friends.

 That positive momentum kept us pushing when I lost my job.
 I just side hustled until I found a new one.